sthalles/sthalles.github.io/_posts/2019-01-03-fisher-linear-discriminant.markdown

 <figure>
   <img name="sn_algorithm" class="img-responsive center-block" src="{{ site.url }}/assets/fisher-ld/mnist-3d.png" alt="Spectral Norm algorithm">
 </figure>

+These are some key takeaways from this piece.

+- Fisher's Linear Discriminant, in essence, is a technique for dimensionality reduction, not a discriminant.
+For binary classification, we can find an optimal threshold t and classify the data accordingly.
+For multiclass data, we can (1) model a class conditional distribution using a Gaussian.
+(2) Find the prior class probabilities P(Ck), and (3) use Bayes to find the posterior class probabilities p(Ck|x).
+- To find the optimal direction to project the input data, Fisher needs supervised data.
+- Given a dataset with D dimensions, we can project it down to to at most D' equals to D-1.

 This article is based on **chapter 4.1.6** of [Pattern Recognition and Machine Learning](https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738).
 *Book by Christopher Bishop*